Slincess/Last.fm-Genre-finder/README.md

 tagrm easytag WORKS ONLY IF APIkey&libPATH SAVE SETTING IS ON       - Tag your music with genres
 tagrm settings                                                      - View or change settings
 tagrm settings scannscannedfiles true/false                         - scan(true) or dont scan(false) already scanned files
 tagrm settings savedata true/false                                  - save API key and libPath to quick scan
-tagrm -help                                                         - Show this help menu
+tagrm settings addgenre <genre>                                     - adds the genre to allowed list tagrm settings removegenre <genre>                                  - remove the genre to allowed list tagrm settings getartistgenre true/false                            - if its true and if the track doesnt have a genre it will get the genre of the first artist tagrm settings show                                                 - shows your settings tagrm -help                                                         - Show this help menu

 examples: